 L'ecole a Porter; Babywearing Consultant

 Mindful Rebozo (for comfort in pregnancy and labour)

 Mother Blessing Celebrant

 Slingababy; Babywearing Consultant

-Sophie Messager - Why Postnatal Recovery Matters (ongoing)
+Sophie Messager - Why Postnatal Recovery Matters (current)

 3 Step Rewind Method; for birth related trauma